 If your monthly loan payment is sucking out a huge chunk of your monthly income, you can opt to refinance to an increased period of repayment.
 Or if you just got a raise and want to complete your loan faster then you can refinance and opt for an increase in the monthly loan amount by selecting a shorter period of time.

 Worried about your college tuition?
-Find the best student loan for you
+Find the best student loans for you

 The Cons of refinancing of your student loans multiple times